Skandhas

 Our sense of self arises from the interconnected and interwoven stream of moments of consciousness – the particular way in which the skandhas flow together.
 ‘Myself’, ‘me’ and ‘I’, are simply labels we apply to this particular combination of interdependent processes and causes – terms determined more by linguistic convention than by what actually exists.
 As such they are useful, and necessary for the purposes of discussion and analysis, but very misleading if we forget that there is no enduring essence or object behind the label.
 From a Buddhist perspective to be attached to a belief that there IS an independent self behind or underlying experience is to be deluded – to be in a state of ignorance (avidyā) as to how things actually are.

-Buddha, speaking to his senior student, Ananda:
+Gotama, speaking to his senior student, Ananda:

 “It is by clinging, Ananda, that ‘I am’ occurs, not without clinging.
 It is by clinging to form, feelings, perceptions, inclinations and consciousness that ‘I am’ occurs, not without clinging.